OctopusHugz/checker_hack_day/README.md

    - `ct filename`

      - This will check only the task specified by filename
        - This will sometimes break!
 If you find projects where this happens, please report them!
-I can't possibly check all edge cases.